awsdocs/aws-server-migration-service-user-guide/doc_source/HyperV.md

    PS C:\Users\Administrator\Desktop> .\aws-sms-hyperv-setup.ps1
    ```
 **Note**
-If your PowerShell execution policy is set to verify signed scripts, you will be prompted for an authorization when you run the connector configuration script\.
-Verify that the script is published by "Amazon Web Services, Inc\." and click "R" to run once\.
+If your PowerShell execution policy is set to verify signed scripts, you are prompted for an authorization when you run the connector configuration script\.
+Verify that the script is published by "Amazon Web Services, Inc\." and choose "R" to run one time\.
 You can view this setting using Get\-ExecutionPolicy and modify it using Set\-ExecutionPolicy\.

 1. As the script runs, it prompts you for several pieces of information\.
 Be prepared to respond to the following prompts:
 ****